JosiahR89/Bootcamp-Project-2/README.md

-# Extract Transform Load - Project 2
+## Extract Transform Load - Project 2
 ![ETL](/Images/ETL_img.jpg)

 #### What is ETL?
-<p>We are living in a world of data.
+We are living in a world of data.
 The volume of data that is being generated and collected continues to increase at an exponential rate.
 As the amount of data grows, the importance of making use of that data grows as well.
 This data is immensely valuable for analytics, data science, and machine learning, not only to present valuable information and noticeable trends but also to derive business insights and predictions.
 The data that is being captured and stored cannot be used in its raw form.
-Processing the raw, messy data into clean, consistent and reliable data is a critical step before it can be used.</p>
+Processing the raw, messy data into clean, consistent and reliable data is a critical step before it can be used.

 ETL, which stands for Extract, Transform, and Load, is the process to
 * Extract data from various sources